 If you want to invite me to your conference, then please get in touch and email me the details.
 You'll find the basic info about me below, which you can use to publish on the conference's website.

-Bio (342 characters): HTML5 Game Developer and Technical Evangelist, Enclave Games indie studio founder, js13kGames competition creator, Gamedev.js community firestarter and Gamedev.js Weekly newsletter publisher.
-Excited about cutting-edge Web technologies like WebXR, Progressive Web Apps, and Web Monetization API.
+Bio (355 characters): Web Game Developer and Technical Evangelist, Enclave Games indie studio founder, js13kGames competition creator, Gamedev.js community firestarter and Gamedev.js Weekly newsletter publisher.
+Excited about cutting-edge Web technologies like WebXR, Progressive Web Apps, Web Monetization API, and recently Web3.
 Likes eating sushi and playing Neuroshima Hex.

 Photo: https://end3r.com/img/andrzej-mazur.png (800px x 800px, 215 kb)

 I really enjoy talking about HTML5 Game Development in general, but also going into specifics: using Phaser framework, building hyper casual mobile games, describing the phenomenon of 13 kilobyte games where limitations spawn creativity, going over the past and predicting the future of Web game development, and such.

-I usually mix cutting-edge technology topics with games: over the years I've given talks about Firefox OS, Gamepad API, WebVR with A-Frame, WebXR, Progressive Web Apps, and lately Web Monetization.
+I usually mix cutting-edge technology topics with games: over the years I've given talks about Firefox OS, Gamepad API, WebVR with A-Frame, WebXR, Progressive Web Apps, Web Monetization, and lately Web3 (blockchain/crypto/NFTs).

 I use my own laptop when giving a talk.
-I have an old, but still solid MacBook Pro 13" (early 2013, 2560 x 1600 pixels resolution) with HDMI, and I also carry VGA adapter just in case.
+I have a MacBook Pro 14" (2021, 3024 × 1964 pixels resolution) with HDMI, and I also carry VGA adapter just in case.
 I use Reveal.js for the slides, which I launch from within Firefox locally.
 I don't send slide decks in advance.
 I'm switching slides either using XBox 360 controller via the Gamepad API, or manually with the keyboard if the above setup won't work for any reason.